pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/MANGA_Project.md

 ---

 pyMANGA is controlled via an xml file (see also <a href="/de/docs/steuerFILE/">this section</a>).
-The content of the XML file is presented here.
+The content of the XML file to run this example is presented here.
 OGS specific adjustments and parameters are explained.
 A description of all other configurations can be found in the <a href="https://jbathmann.github.io/pyMANGA/project_dox__MangaProject__MangaProject.html" target="_blank">general documentation</a>.